 The attributes INFORM, NINFOM, TXTDSC and NTXTDS should not be used when it is possible to encode the information by means of any other attribute.
-However, for reasons of backward compatibility with the S-57 Object Catalogue Edition 3.0, attribute values which appear for the first
+Under certain ECDIS display settings the "information" symbol will display when these attributes are populated.
+Therefore producers should carefully consider use of these attributes as the symbol may contribute significantly to ECDIS screen clutter.